Posted on 09 Mar 2013

 - A yachtsman concerned about loss of harbours and possible environmental restrictions on anchoring

 And there are many more.
 We need to know the issues that you care about.
 Together we can make a difference.
-You can contact us by commenting on facebook items, or by using the email address on our website.
-Look out for forthcoming surveys too.
+You can contact us by using the comment form on our website.